Ambikapur, Chhattisgarh

 Ambikapur is a city and headquarters of Surguja district in the Indian state of Chhattisgarh.
 It is one of the oldest cities in the state, in east-central India.
 Ambikapur is also the divisional headquarters of Surguja Division which consists of the six districts of Surguja, Korea, Manendragarh, Balrampur, Surajpur and Jashpur.

-Ambikapur was the capital of the Princely state of Surguja before Indian Independence The name of the city is derived from the Hindu goddess Ambika (Mahamaya) Devi, who is the central figure of worship in the area.
-The area under Ambikapur Municipal Corporation is 35.360 sq km.
+Ambikapur was the capital of the Princely state of Surguja before Indian Independence.
+The name of the city is derived from the Hindu goddess Ambika (Mahamaya) Devi, who is the central figure of worship for the Hindus in the area.
+The area under Ambikapur Municipal Corporation is 35.360 km2.

-According to Swachh Survekshan 2019, Ambikapur was the second Cleanest cities of India.
-As of Swachh Survekshan 2020, Ambikapur is the cleanest city of Chhattisgarh as well as the cleanest city in India amongst cities with a population of 1 to 10 lakhs.

 Geography

 Ambikapur is located at 23°12′N 83°2′E. It has an average elevation of 623 metres (2078 feet).
-The district is spread over a forest-rich area of 22,237 km².
+The district is spread over a forest-rich area of 22,237 km2.
 Most of the district's terrain is forested and hilly.
 Natural resources include bauxite, forest products and paddy crops.